Homeostatic Criticality in Neuronal Networks: Discussion

-Our neuronal network model self-organizes toward quasi-criticality even in the presence of nonzero inputs $I_i$.
-This is an important result, because real neurons always receive external inputs from other areas.
-The homeostatic thresholds $\theta_i$ produce $|h| < 10^{-4}$, an (almost exact) adaptation to the inputs.
-That is, instead of to fine-tune $h=0$, as done in standard phase transitions and previous SOC/SOqC models, here we self-organize the local fields $h_i(t) = I_i - \theta_i(t)$ toward zero.
-This is not a mere detail, but a crucial ingredient for a truly self-organized critical model.
+We have presented a neuronal network model that self-organizes toward quasi-criticality, even in the presence of non-zero inputs $I_i$.
+This is an important result, given that cortical neurons, for example, are constantly bombarded by input from various areas.
+The homeostatic thresholds $\theta_i$ -- which can also be interpreted as adaptation currents \cite{Benda2010} -- lead to $|h| < 10^{-4}$, an (almost exact) adaptation to the inputs.
+That is, instead of imposing $h=0$ as is usually done in standard SOC models~\cite{Dickman2000}, here we construct homeostatic mechanisms such that the effective fields $h_i(t) = I_i - \theta_i(t)$ tend towards zero.
+This is no mere detail, but a crucial ingredient for a truly self-organized critical model~\cite{Dickman2000}.

+The $\tilde{W}^{*}$ component of the fixed point is always subcritical, but tends to the critical value when $ab\to\infty$.
+From a biological perspective, staying in the vicinity of a subcritical state might be advantageous to decrease the risk of spontaneous runaway activity~\cite{Priesemann2015}.
+Such activity could be linked to dysfunctional regimes like epilepsy.
+Also, from the perspective of information processing and task performance, it was recently shown that while criticality might be beneficial for complex computational tasks, it can be detrimental to the performance in simpler ones~\cite{Cramer2020}.
+This suggests that the subcriticality expressed by our model, with just a few excursions to a critical state for some particular tasks, might be the best regime for the network.

+The form of the adaptation currents adopted for thresholds $\theta_i$ is known to generate negative correlations between consecutive interspike intervals~\cite{Nesse2021}.
+This means that long silent intervals will be followed by shorter ones, on average.
+In addition, experimental results suggest that large avalanche-like events are followed, on average, by small events in the resting state of the brain~\cite{Lombardi2013}.
+Thus, the adaptation to the external field displayed by our model could be the mechanism responsible for the generation of the separation between time scales.
+This separation has to be imposed in all classic SOC models, but emerges naturally in our model for large $a$.

-The self-organized system hovers around a stable (quasi critical) fixed point with small amplitude orbits, minimizing the large stochastic oscillations observed in previous models~\cite{Costa2017,Kinouchi2019,Girardi2020}.
+After the self-organization process, the system hovers around a stable (quasi-critical) fixed point with small amplitude orbits, minimizing the large stochastic oscillations observed in previous models~\cite{Costa2017,Kinouchi2019,Girardi2020}.
 In particular, the system gets closer to criticality as the timescale ratio $a = \tau_\theta/\tau_W= \tau_\theta / \tau_\Gamma$ increases.
+This effect is related to the decrease of the effective external field $h$.
+In turn, this vanishing $h$ is what restores the true scaling and power laws in the avalanche distributions as the separation of time scale grows.
+This is because both $a\to\infty$ and $h\to0$ are required to suppress the superposition of avalanches.

+Self-organization mechanisms that tune neuronal networks to various states based on the homeostatic interplay of external input and intrinsic activity have already been explored in the literature~\cite{Zierenberg2018}.
+However, scale-free avalanches with mean-field DP-like exponents that satisfy the scaling relation had been only observed in the limit of vanishing external drive~\cite{Decandia2021}.
+In our model, both the exponents and the scaling arise naturally from the adaptation mechanism.